MatteoGuadrini/PSFSTools/README.md

 Simple file server tools for complex task.
 ## A powershell module
 **PSFSTools** is a powershell module.
 Download and copying it under `%Windir%\System32\WindowsPowerShell\v1.0\Modules` for all users or under `%UserProfile%\Documents\WindowsPowerShell\Modules` for the current user or install through [PowershellGallery](https://www.powershellgallery.com/packages/PSFSTools).
 > ATTENTION: This module is not signed.
 Before import or execute cmdlet on this module, see [about_signing](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_signing) session.
-To skip this part and continue, run ```Set-ExecutionPolicy -ExecutionPolicy Unrestricted```
+Verify execution of scripts is allowed with `Get-ExecutionPolicy` (should be RemoteSigned or Unrestricted).
+If scripts are not enabled, run PowerShell as Administrator and call ```Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm```.

 You can also install it via git:
 ```